 - The property owner consented to you taking or using the allegedly stolen property

 - You owned or had a right to possess/use the property

 Schedule a Free Consultation Today

-At Hager & Schwartz, P.A., our legal team is very familiar with how to properly defend against robbery charges.
+At Hager & Schwartz, P.A., our Fort Lauderdale robbery attorneys are very familiar with how to properly defend against robbery charges.
 Our team comprises tough trial lawyers and skilled negotiators.
 All efforts will be made to fight for your best interests.

 Contact us at (954) 840-8713 anytime – we are available 24/7.

 He over time has become more than an attorney but truly a friend